simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 21 2025 1837 UTC.
+The largest was at Apr 22 2025 1049 UTC.

-Radio Blackout Forecast for Apr 22-Apr 24 2025
+Radio Blackout Forecast for Apr 23-Apr 25 2025

-              Apr 22        Apr 23        Apr 24
+              Apr 23        Apr 24        Apr 25
 R1-R2           40%           40%           40%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is a chance for R1 (Minor) or greater radio blackouts.

 ```